The 5 Best Scout Scopes in 2024

 *Scopesreviews.com is reader-supported.
 When you buy through links on my site, I may earn an affiliate commission.
 Learn more

-In the 1980’s Jeff Cooper developed the idea of a general purpose rifle that would work across the board.
-From hunting to self-dense, this fantastic machine could do it all.
+In the 1980s, Jeff Cooper developed the idea of a general-purpose rifle that would work across the board.
+From hunting to self-defense, this fantastic machine could do it all.
 This gun later had its name changed to the Scout Rifle, which Cooper continued to refine until his death.

-This amazing bolt-action rifle weighted about seven pounds and stood at about a meter long with a 19” barrel.
-Detailed characteristics of this excellent weapon involved a low-mounted, low-powered, and extended eye relief scope.
+This amazing bolt-action rifle weighed about seven pounds and was about a meter long with a 19” barrel.
+Its detailed characteristics included a low-mounted, low-powered, and extended eye relief scope.

 From my tests, the Burris Scout 2-7x32mm undoubtedly ranks as the best scout scope available.
 Its versatile 2-7x magnification range and 32mm objective lens provide excellent flexibility for different shooting scenarios.
 The scout design allows for forward mounting on rifles, enhancing situational awareness and target acquisition.
 You can see my full review along with 4 other great choices below.